finnfiddle/d3-v4-grid/README.md

 ### grid.size([size])

-If size is specified, sets the overall size of the layout as [x, y].
+If size is specified, sets the overall size of the layout as [width, height].

 If size is set, returns the current size.
 Default size is 1×1.